-Although teaching money to kids through conversations, games or books is beneficial, there’s one other thing you can do to really help kids understand money management.
+Although it’s beneficial to teach kids about money through conversations, games or books, there’s one other thing you can do to really help kids understand money management.

 Does this sound familiar?: You run into a local store to pick up a few things – laundry detergent, a bottle of shampoo or a birthday card for your mother.